What To Expect During An Adolescent Growth Spurt

 How long do adolescent growth spurts last?

-What year is the biggest growth spurt?
+What age are the biggest growth spurts?

 - Previous Article